arunsupe/semantic-grep/Readme.md

 ### Support for multiple languages:
 Facebook's fasttext group have published word vectors in [157 languages](https://fasttext.cc/docs/en/crawl-vectors.html) - an amazing resource.
-I have provided a small go program, [fasttext-to-bin](model_processing_utils/), to make `sgrep` compatible binary models from this. (note: use the text files with "__.vec.gz__" extension, not the binary ".bin.gz" files)
+I want to host these files on my github account, but alas, they are too big and $$$.
+Therefore, I have provided a small go program, [fasttext-to-bin](model_processing_utils/), that can make `sgrep` compatible binary models from this. (note: use the text files with "__.vec.gz__" extension, not the binary ".bin.gz" files)

 ```bash
 # e.g., for a French model: